keswani-Rohitkumar/corrective-rag/README.md

     LangGraph – for building a dynamic, self-reflective RAG workflow

+    LangSmith – for tracing, debugging, and monitoring the execution of the RAG pipeline

     DuckDuckGo Search (via tool) – to supplement retrieval with real-time web data

     LLama 3.2 3B (via Ollama) – local language model used for grading, query rewriting, and final generation

     Hugging Face Embeddings – for dense retrieval of relevant documents

+    FAISS – used as the vector store for efficient similarity search over embeddings